OWASP/owasp.github.io/pages/supporters/migration.md

 ### Early bird Global AppSec Registration

-As we open early bird registration for each Global AppSec or training, we will automatically send all current Corporate Members the relevant number of discount codes to your nominated address.
+As we open early bird registration for 2022 Global AppSec events, we will automatically send all current Corporate Members the relevant number of discount codes to your nominated address.
 Please distribute these codes to your staff to obtain the OWASP Member discount for the participating event.
 The discount codes only apply to the nominated participating event and are not valid once the early bird registration period closes.

 ### Ambassdor to vote in Global Board Elections